This post may contain affiliate links. Please read our disclosure policy.

 - Use an oven-safe skillet if you have one.
-That makes it so much easier to cook the filling in the skillet, top it with the potato crust and bake in the skillet, as opposed to transferring the mixture from a pan to a casserole dish.
+That makes it much easier to cook the filling in the skillet, top it with the potato crust and bake in the skillet, instead of transferring the mixture from a pan to a casserole dish.

 - Cook the filling in layers for best flavor.
 It’s tempting to combine all the steps together and cook everything at once and then add the mashed potatoes on top.
 But cooking them step by step allows for a more rich and robust taste that develops with each layer.

 - Make it vegan by changing the mashed potatoes recipe.
 The filling itself is completely vegan, and the mashed potatoes can easily be made vegan by using vegan butter or olive oil and dairy-free milk instead of the Greek yogurt.

 Once you have made the filling and spread over the mashed potatoes, the pie will take around 25 to 30 minutes to bake in a pre heated oven.
 The pie is ready to take out of the oven just as the potatoes start to brown.
 You can finish the pie by placing it under the broiler for a few minutes until the potato topping is golden brown.

 Can you freeze shepherd’s pie?